Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 The `onUpdate` event handler, has a similar second argument, but the first one is a `Change`.
 As it has two states: after the update event and prior to the event, we should create an instance of `Change` class using the mocked `DocumentSnapshot`s and pass it as the first argument to the handler.

 As our functions process some actions using the `FirebaseAdmin` instance (creating documents or updating existing ones), we should test, that documents are actually created or updated.
 So we should mock the `FirebaseAdmin` instance and use the mockito's methods, such as `verify()` to complete the test purposes.

+As our functions process some actions(creating documents or updating existing ones) using the Firestore instance from the `DocumentSnapshot` through `documentSnapshot.firestore` we can use our mocked instance to override this call and replace it with our created mock.
+This gives us the ability to verify that the functions actually write or updates documents.